Comparison of SAT-based and ASP-based Algorithms for Inconsistency Measurement: ASP-Based Algorithms for Selected Inconsistency Measures

 \subsection{The Sum-Distance Inconsistency Measure}

-The sum-distance inconsistency measure $\isdalal$ is almost identical to the max-distance inconsistency measure $\imdalal$.
-The only difference between the two measures is the definition of the ``optimal'' distance.
-While $\imdalal$ aims to find the smallest maximum distance, $\isdalal$ seeks to find the smallest sum of all distances between one interpretation and the models of all $\varFor \in \kb$.
-Consequently, the ASP encodings of the two measures are almost identical as well.
-We simply replace \texttt{dMax/1} (as introduced in the previous Section \ref{sec:asp-algo-dmax}) by the predicate \texttt{dSum/1}, which we define as follows:
+The difference between the sum-distance inconsistency measure $\isdalal$ and the max-distance inconsistency measure $\imdalal$ is the definition of the ``optimal'' distance.
+While $\imdalal$ aims to find the smallest maximum distance, $\isdalal$ seeks to find the smallest sum of all distances between an interpretation $\omega_{|\kb|}$ and the models of all $\varFor \in \kb$ (i.\,e., $\omega_i$ with $0 \leq i < |\kb|$).
+As opposed to $\imdalal$, we do not need to model the different distances explicitly---we can model the summation directly by means of the following minimize statement: